When your job, reputation, and future are at risk, urgent advice from our leading Brisbane arson lawyers is critical.

 A charge of arson under Section 461 of the Criminal Code Act 1899 (Qld) is a serious offence in Queensland.
 The maximum penalty is life imprisonment.

-The complexity of arson charges often lies in the expert evidence from the forensic fire investigators to determine the cause and origin of the fire, as well as assessments by fire experts to establish whether the act was deliberate.
-Our arson lawyers have extensive experience in dealing with this type of evidence, including identifying any gaps, inconsistencies, or weaknesses that could be used to strengthen your defence.
+The complexity of arson charges often comes down to expert evidence from forensic fire investigators, who determine the cause and origin of the fire, as well as assessments by fire specialists about whether the blaze was deliberately lit.
+Our Brisbane arson lawyers have extensive experience analysing this type of evidence, including identifying gaps, inconsistencies, or weaknesses that may be used to build a stronger defence.

 • Buildings or structures